 - Click on the link "Click here to log into DegreeWorks"

 - Verify major(s), minor(s), certificate(s), and area of emphasis (if applicable) are correct

-- Report any discrepancies to Statler Student Services
+- Report any discrepancies by sending an email to Statler Student Services

 - Next to the Graduation Application field, click the “Apply to Graduate” link

 If you are graduating with two degrees (i.e. one degree in Aerospace Engineering and one degree in Mechanical Engineering) you will need to complete the application twice.
 After you submit the application for your first major, go back and submit the application a second time, for your second major.

 Graduation applications are only good for one semester.
 If you applied any other semester and did NOT graduate then you will need to re-apply to graduate.

 Graduation Applications deadlines can be found at: http://registrar.wvu.edu/